Young Offender Program

 • Amount of marijuana is less than one (1) pound or less than ten (<10) plants.

-• Pending criminal case must not have additional crimes (Title 18) or non-summary vehicle offenses.
+• Pending case may not have additional crimes (Title 18) or non-summary vehicle offenses.

-• Object offense may not involve the possession and/or use of any weapon.
+• Object offense may not involve the possession or use of a firearm or weapon.

 • Willingness to undergo strict court supervision.